Welcome to the Preseli Aikido website!

 - Please bring loose comfortable clothing.

-- Costs are £5 per session or £18 upfront for the 4 weeks introduction course.
+- Costs are £5 per session.
 This includes temporary membership of the British Aikido Federation.

-- When you decide to carry on after the introduction course (or after a calendar month), you will need to join the British Aikido Federation (£20-£35/year), which insures you to practice Aikido in the UK and abroad.
+- After a calendar month, you will need to join the British Aikido Federation (£20-£35/year), which insures you to practice Aikido in the UK and abroad.

 - Juniors welcome from 15 years-old – please come accompanied by a parent or guardian on your first session.

 For further information contact Alice at 07422964735 or firstname.lastname@example.org

 Aikido demonstration with Sensei Ken Marsden at the University of York

 Aikido was created by Morihei Ueshiba (now known as O Sensei, meaning Great Teacher) in Japan between 1920 and 1940.
 Morihei Ueshiba was born in 1883 at a time when many martial arts were still taught by masters in the old tradition.
 In his early manhood, Morihei mastered several arts, including swordsmanship and unarmed self-defence.
 At the same time, he developed into a deeply religious person and envisaged a new system of budo (lit: the way of the warrior), which would provide a basis for both physical and spiritual development.
 He named this new art Aikido: the way (do) of harmonising (ai) the spirit (ki).
 Ki is the creative life-spirit of the universe, one’s own life energy.